West Auckland, New Zealand: Definition and etymologies

 Whakatū is the traditional name for the Tasman Sea and the beaches south of Te Henga / Bethells Beach.
 It is a shortening of the name Nga Tai Whakatū a Kupe ("The Upraised Seas of Kupe"), referring to Kupe's visit to the west coast and his attempts to evade people pursuing him, by chanting a karakia to make the west coast seas rough.
 Te Wao Nui a Tiriwa, the Great Forest of Tiriwa, references the name of Tiriwa, a chief of the supernatural Tūrehu people.
 The name refers to all of the forested areas of the Waitākere Ranges south from Muriwai and the Kaipara Harbour portage to the Manukau Harbour.

 The modern use of West Auckland to refer to areas such as New Lynn and Henderson was popularised in the 1960s and 1970s.
 Prior to this, West Auckland or Western Auckland mostly referred to the western portions of the old Auckland City, such as Ponsonby and Kingsland.
-The name Auckland was originally given to the township of Auckland (now Auckland city centre) in 1840 by William Hobson, after patron George Eden, 1st Earl of Auckland.
+The name Auckland was given to the future capital of New Zealand in 1840 by William Hobson, after patron George Eden, 1st Earl of Auckland.